mrrooijen/commander/README.md

   - Define defaults for each flag
   - Automatically validates, parses and casts to the correct type
   - Automatically passes all parsed `options` to `cmd.run`
+- Define global flags to pass to sub-commands
 - Receive additional cli arguments per command (`arguments` in `cmd.run`)
 - Automatically generates a help page for each command
   - Generates a `help` command for each command to access the help page